MareikeJaniak/ACE2/README.md

 Gene trees were built with the scripts "ACE2_gene_tree_MrBayes.sh" and "ACE2_gene_tree_RAxML.sh."

+Input and control files for all PAML codeml analyses are in the PAML directory.

 Figures were made in RStudio using the R markdown file in the directory ACE2_Rcode.